Network Pricing

 Sometimes I get an EA Networks discount in my bill, what's that about?

 All customers of EA Networks are entitled to receive a consumer discount.
-This is calculated in March each year and we advise retailers of each consumer’s share of the discount.
+This is calculated in March each year and we pay the discount through electricity retailers directly to power accounts.
+To get the discount you need to have an active power account on our network on 28/29 February.
 If you move property during the year, we’ll make sure that the discount from your time at the old property is transferred over to your new property.
-You then receive the discount via your electricity bill.
+Switching retailers will not affect your discount - we'll track down who you are with and make sure the discount gets credited to your power account.

 Discounts are a great way for us to ensure our charges stay low.
 We could lower our prices instead, but we don’t think that would be reflected in retail electricity prices.
 Retailers are required to pass on our discounts and can’t pocket the money.